California movie sites provide one of moviemaking’s essential elements. But what goes into making a great movie anyway?

 6. Leo Carrilo State Park in Malibu

-This Malibu beach provides the perfect atmosphere for summer lovin’, surf lessons with your surfer-girl crush or perfecting your Karate stance.
-Apparently, the scenic coastal caves and cliffs overlooking the ocean prompt self improvement.
+This Malibu beach provides the perfect atmosphere for perfecting one’s Karate stance or surf lessons with your surfer-girl crush, not to mention summer lovin’.
+Obviously, the scenic coastal caves and cliffs overlooking the ocean prompt self improvement.

 Some of the movies filmed at Leo Carrillo State Beach: